Battle of Callinicum: Battle

-The factuality of Procopius's description of the events in this battle has been questioned.
-Both Procopius and Malalas provide a detailed description of the events, but their emphasis is different: Procopius emphasizes Belisarius' success in preventing a complete rout and the Sasanian losses, while Malalas emphasizes Belisarius' early flight from the battlefield, noting that the successful prevention of the rout was led by the doukes Sunicas and Simmas.
+The primary sources reporting this phase of the battle are not in agreement.
+According to Procopius, Belisarius dismounted and fought alongside the infantry until nightfall, while contemporary historian John Malalas reports that Belisarius had fled earlier across the Euphrates in a boat, while his subordinates Sunnicas and Simmas dismounted and fought alongside the infantry.
+Hughes argues this latter scenario is more probable.
+Procopius's description of the events in this battle is questioned by historians.
+Both Procopius and Malalas provide a detailed description of the events, but their emphasis is different: Procopius emphasizes Belisarius's success in preventing a complete rout and the Sasanian losses, while Malalas emphasizes Belisarius' early flight from the battlefield, noting that the successful prevention of the rout was led by the doukes Sunicas and Simmas.
 Both accounts agree on the poor performance of the Lycaonian infantry and possible treachery by the Ghassanids.

 Aftermath

-The Byzantine defeat wiped out the benefits of the victory at Dara and gave the initiative once again to the Persians.
-The strategic outcome of the battle was something of a stalemate; the Byzantine army had lost many soldiers and would not be in fighting condition again for months, but the Persian army had also taken such heavy losses, in this pyrrhic victory, that it was useless for its original purpose of the invasion of Syria.

 Following the battle, an inquiry headed by Constantoilus was made against Belisarius due to the defeat at Callinicum and his earlier loss at Thannuris.
-Belisarius blamed the troops for their impetuous urge to engage in battle at Callinicum and was cleared by the inquiry; however he was relieved of his position as magister militum per Orientem and was recalled to Constantinople by Justinian.

-The Sasanian emperor Kavadh I removed Āzārethes from command and stripped him of his honors, due to the high Persian casualties.
+Belisarius blamed the troops for their impetuous urge to engage in battle at Callinicum.
+While he was cleared by the inquiry, he was relieved of his position as magister militum per Orientem and was recalled to Constantinople by Justinian.
+The Sasanian king Kavadh I was displeased with Azarethes and "ranked him among the most unworthy" due to the Persian heavy losses, small size of the captured booty, and failure to attack Antioch.
+Despite the outcome of the battle, it was a Pyrrhic victory for the Persians.

-The mutual disaster of Callinicum ended the first of Justinian's series of relatively unsuccessful wars against the Sassanids, leading Byzantium to pay heavy tributes in exchange for the Perpetual Peace treaty signed in the summer of 532.